Publish ⚡️

 By default, Scala CLI generates SHA-1 and MD5 checksums.
 To disable checksums,

-.
+pass --checksum none.
 To generate checksum formats to generate, pass them via

-, separating the checksum values with ,
+--checksum, separating the checksum values with , or using --checksum multiple

 times: